 Meet Lemming Lad, aka Donald Keener!
 He's the secretary, accountant and logistics organizer at the Canuck Crusaders' team headquarters.
 Keener doesn't have any super powers, he just wanted to fit in with the gang so he wears a costume.
 He's a little guy and shorter than all the others so he chose Lemmings as his theme because they're small too.
 I drew this picture on February 14, 2015.
 Lemming Lad is included as one of the prototype toy puppets that are part of the Canadian Crusader series, shown below.

 Shown here are Avalanche the Snow Beast, Countess of Canada (Canadian Crusader's sister), Lemming Lad, and a time traveler from Canada's historic past, Flying Wolf an aboriginal warrior.
-Flying River is a crossover character from the stories about Pythor the Barbarian discussed on the Fantasy Characters page of this blog.
-Pythor and Flying River have been best friends since childhood.
+Flying Wolf is the alter ego of River Wolf, a crossover character from the stories about Pythor the Barbarian discussed on the Fantasy Characters page of this blog.
+Pythor and River Wolf have been best friends since childhood.
 Below is my original drawing of the character.

-This is the first drawing that I did for Flying River, created on October 3, 2005.
+This is the first drawing that I did for Flying Wolf , created on October 3, 2005.
 I've since omitted the feathers on his head from later drawings.

 Here's Dominion Kid, the alter ego of Ricky Sweetbottom.
 His costume is based on the Union Jack flag.
 Dominion Kid doesn't fly so he has a really cool motorcycle which also has a Union Jack design.
 When I get around to doing the comic books with Dominion Kid in them, he's going to be Blue Jay Boy's boyfriend (I already have the books roughed out).
 I think they would make a nice couple, we'll see!
 This drawing is from February 2015.
 I've made a prototype toy puppet of Dominion kid for the Canadian Crusader series, shown below.